cs161-staff/extensions/README.md

 **<u>What about long-term maintenance?</u>**

 Due to the simplicity of this project's architecture (no frontend, configuration is entirely dynamic, etc.), we don't anticipate this project needing a lot of long-term maintenance!
 And feature requests are simple to add, since the code is well-documented with Python class abstractions.

+**<u>Do I need to add all students to the roster at the beginning of the semester?</u>**

+No, you don't!
+This tool adds students to the roster on-demand (e.g. when they submit an extension request).
+The Google Form collects UC Berkeley emails by default, which is a robust method for identifying students and matching them to an internal CalCentral/grading roster at the end of the semester.
+That said, it may be useful to pre-populate rows for all students with DSP accomodations, so you have a record of who's approved for accomodations when processing extension requests.

 **<u>What if I want to change an assignment deadline after extension requests have already come in?</u>**